 To find the BBCOR rating for a bat, baseballs must be fired from a cannon at pre-determined spots on the barrel of a stationary bat.
 With each test, the tester records the relative speed of the baseball before it hits the bat.
 They also record the relative speed of the baseball after it hits the bat.
 With these recordings, they can calculate the ratio of the baseball's relative speed after impact to the baseball's relative speed before impact.
 As long as that ratio equals .50-or-below at each pre-determined location on the bat, the bat is able to be BBCOR certified.
 If that ratio exceeds .50 at any of the pre-determined spots on a baseball bat, the bat is not allowed to bear the BBCOR .50 silkscreen stamp.

-In addition to passing the test described above, BBCOR certified bats must also have a barrel diameter no greater than 2 ⅝”, a length to weight ratio no greater than -3 and a length that does not exceed 36”.
+In addition to passing the test described above, BBCOR-certified bats must also have a barrel diameter no greater than 2 ⅝”, a length-to-weight ratio no greater than -3, and a length that does not exceed 36”.

 Why was the BBCOR standard created?

 In short, the BBCOR standard was created to preserve the integrity of the game of baseball at the amateur level while also providing an increase in safety.
 Due to inflated offensive performance (particularly in Home Runs and Runs Scored) at the NCAA Division 1 level and with the safety of pitchers being brought into question, the NCAA and NFHS re-evaluated the effectiveness of the BESR (Ball Exit Speed Ratio) standard that was in place before the implementation of the BBCOR standard.
-They determined that a new standard should be used and then went about creating the parameters for implementing the BBCOR rule.
+They determined that a new standard should be used and then created the parameters for implementing the BBCOR rule.
 And since its inception, the BBCOR standard has reduced batted ball speeds by 5% when compared to the BESR standard.

 Do I (or my player) need a BBCOR bat?